brendt/stitcher.io/src/content/blog/laravel-sql-injection.md

 Even more importantly, you should never allow user input directly to specify columns, without a whitelist.
 In our previous example, you could specify which fields are allowed to be requested, instead of accepting all input.

-Lastly, one of our widely-used packages, `spatie/laravel-querybuilder`, opened up `addSelect` by design.
+Next, one of our widely-used packages, `spatie/laravel-querybuilder`, opened up `addSelect` by design.
 This meant that websites using our package, were vulnerable to the underlying issue.
 We immediately fixed it and Freek [wrote about it](*https://murze.be/an-important-security-release-for-laravel-query-builder) in depth.
 If you're using our package and unable to update to the latest Laravel version, you should immediately update the package.

+Finally, the [Laravel docs](*https://laravel.com/docs/5.8/queries) have also been updated to warn developers not to pass user input directly to columns when using the query builder.